Global Fellows Categories

 The Global Fellows Program is open to foreign nationals and to U.S. and dual-nationality citizens who are teaching, working, or studying outside of the U.S. Preference is given to applicants who intend to visit for the academic year.

 Residency Requirement & Expectations

 The primary mission of the Global Fellows Program is the facilitation of original, publishable legal scholarship.
 Visits are for a full academic year or semester.
 All Global Fellows are expected to be in full-time residence during their appointment.
 They may not hold any concurrent appointment or engagement (i.e. practice, fellowships, teaching, etc.) during the full period of residency.
 All Fellows are required to attend and present a paper at the Global Fellows Forums.

 Each Fellow will be assigned a Faculty Sponsor at the NYU School of Law following admission to the program.
 Furthermore, Fellows are strongly encouraged to affiliate with one of the specialized centers or institutes at NYU School of Law.
-Affiliation means the fellow is included in the center or institute’s activities and may be given an affiliated title, such as the Global Emile Noel Research Fellow, for affiliation with the Jean Monnet Center.
+Affiliation means the Fellow is included in the center or institute’s activities and may be given an affiliated title such as Global Engelberg Research Fellow for being affiliated with the Engelberg Center on Innovation Law and Policy.
 Applicants must indicate their preference for center affiliation on the application.
 Further information about each center and institute can be found at http://www.law.nyu.edu/centers/index.htm.